webp-sh/webp_server_go/README.md

 Currently supported image format: JPEG, PNG, BMP, GIF, SVG, HEIC, NEF

-> e.g When you visit `https://your.website/pics/tsuki.jpg`，it will serve as `image/webp` format without changing the URL.
+> e.g When you visit `https://your.website/pics/tsuki.jpg`，it will serve as `image/webp`/`image/avif` format without changing the URL.
+>
+> GIF image will not be converted to AVIF format even with `ENABLE_AVIF` to `true`, because the converted AVIF image is not animated.

 ## Usage with Docker(recommended)